by Chris Woodford. Last updated: February 15, 2018.

 Pigments are typically solids, so you couldn't use them to paint by themselves.
 They'd be difficult to apply, they wouldn't spread evenly, they wouldn't stick to paper or a wall, and they'd wash straight off if they got wet.
 That's why paints also contain substances called binders.
 Their job is to glue the pigment particles to one another, but also to make them stick to the surface you're painting.
 Some binders are made from natural oils such as linseed oil, but most are now made from synthetic plastics (originally they were made from rubber, which is why we still talk about "latex paints" today).
 Visualize the binder as an invisible skin of plastic with a colorful pigment dispersed through it and you can see just how a paint gives a layer of protection.

 Mix a pigment and a binder and you get a thick gloopy substance that's difficult to spread.
 Ever tried painting a wall with treacle?
 That's what using a pigment and a binder is like.
 It's the reason why paints have a third major chemical component called the solvent.
 As its name suggests, a solvent is something that dissolves something else.
 The solvent's job is to make the pigment and binder into a thinner and less viscous (more easily flowing) liquid that will spread evenly (that's why paint solvents are sometimes called thinners).
 Once the paint has spread out, the solvent evaporates into the air, leaving the paint evenly applied and dry beneath it.
 When you apply a really nasty paint and there's a smell lingering for days while it dries, that's the solvent evaporating into the air.

 Photo: Gloss paint uses oil-based solvents so it spreads evenly.
 It's usually much thicker and more opaque than water-based emulsion and the oily solvents have a powerful smell that can linger for days afterward.
-Photo by Brian M. Brooks courtesy of US Navy and Defense Imagery.
+Photo by Brian M. Brooks courtesy of US Navy.